Arts and letters: As an institution

-Arts and Letters as an Education
+As an education

 The education of ‘Arts and Letters’ has taken on many forms.
 It is considered a sector of tertiary or higher education and is recognised as a bachelor’s degrees in some institutions.
 It is available in many institutions under humanities and offers the specialised study of the discipline.
 'Arts and Letters' as an education has been studied for centuries prior to institutional education.
 In contemporary times, an ‘Arts and Letters’ major is a field of study that combines elements of literature with visual, liberal, and performing arts.
 The major’s highest frequency is in the North American University system.
 Ranked in the highest sector, The ‘College of Arts and Letters at Stevens institute of Technology’ engages in the specific research of humanities through ‘Arts and Letters’ and covers the historical and contemporary derivations of the category.

 'Arts and Letters' can be studied as a bachelors, major, honours, masters or doctorate program and is often recognised under the institutions faculty or college of arts.
 The education of its categories is largely centralised and accessible through arts-related programs.